Naperville Township

 $8,000 assessed value reduction

-A Residential Exemption is available to all property taxpayers residing in their own homes as of January 1st of the taxing year.
-The Residential Exemption reduces the Equalized Assessed Value by $8,000.
-In most cases, the Residential Exemption is automatically applied to all eligible parcels.
-You should check the last line of your tax bill to ensure that this exemption is in place.
+A General Homestead Exemption is available to all property taxpayers residing in their own homes as of January 1st of the taxing year.
+The General Homestead Exemption reduces the Equalized Assessed Value by $8,000.
+In most cases, the General Homestead Exemption is automatically applied to all eligible parcels.
+You should check your tax bill to ensure that this exemption is in place.
 If it is not shown, please call our office to have the situation corrected.

 $8,000 assessed value reduction

-The Senior Citizen Homestead Exemption is available to all taxpayers residing in their own homes as of January 1st of the taxing year, who have reached or will reach the age of 65 at any time during that year.
-This exemption will further reduce the Equalized Assessed Value of the property.
-The exemption amount in DuPage County is $8,000 of assessed value.
-Homeowners should apply for this exemption at our office at 139 Water Street, 2nd Floor.
-The form requires proof of ownership (Warranty Deed or Trustees Deed, etc.) and proof of age (Driver's License or Birth Certificate etc.) and must be signed.
+The Senior Citizens' Homestead Exemption is available to all taxpayers residing in their own homes as of January 1st of the taxing year, who have reached or will reach the age of 65 at any time during that year.
+The Senior Citizens' Homestead Exemption reduces the Equalized Assessed Value by $8,000.
+Homeowners must apply for this exemption at either the Assessor's Office or at DuPage County directly, and the form requires proof of age (driver's license, birth certificate, etc.), proof of ownership (warranty deed or trustees deed), and must be signed by the eligible homeowner.
+In most cases, we can get the warranty deed directly from DuPage County.

 Once the exemption has been accepted by the Supervisor of Assessments at DuPage County, it will be automatically renewed each subsequent year.